Zilliqa/dev-portal-old/docs/exchanges/exchange-key-whitelisting.md

 ## Preparing the Machine

-Sample instructions to be followed for launch are provided below for both modes.
 - Generate and Share the public key of the node with the Zilliqa support team to whitelist the node in the Zilliqa lookups and seedpubs nodes.
 - Choose and note down a port you wish to reserve for your seed node to communicate on.
 This step is critical, as failing to provide the correct port